Walkmana-25/discord-attendance-bot/README.md

 # Discord Attendance Bot

-A comprehensive Discord bot for tracking employee attendance using slash commands and SQLite database (Cloudflare D1 compatible).
+A comprehensive Discord bot for tracking employee attendance using slash commands and SQLite database.

 ## Features